 The school has systems in place for children to complain and/or confidently report their concerns, including any form of abuse or neglect, including child-on-child abuse, and know that their concerns will be treated seriously.
-They know there is no limit to which member of staff they speak to.
-Posters around school are a clear reminder of this.
-They may also use the worry box to communicate their concerns.
+The children are all aware of the trusted adults in school they would be able to talk to.
+They also have access to a worry box, which is checked frequently by senior staff.